kzoldak/kzoldak.github.io/_posts/2019-1-19-Pep8Guidelines.md

 I must admit, I have neglected my responsibilities a bit as a Python programmer.
 I have yet to read the PEP 8 Style Guidelines until very recently.
 I *always knew* there were good habits for writing clean and consistent code, but for many years I continued to trudge along picking up some good, but also many bad habits along my journey of self-taught Python programming skills.

-and bad habits, but I trudged along picking